Codecademy/docs/content/cpp/concepts/functions/functions.md

 ---
-Title: 'Functions'
+Title: "Functions"
-Description: 'A function is a set of statements that are executed together when the function is called.
+Description: "A function is a set of statements that are executed together when the function is called.
 Every function has a name, which is used to call the respective function.
-C++ has many built-in functions.'
+C++ has many built-in functions."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Arguments'
+  - "Arguments"
-  - 'Parameters'
+  - "Parameters"
-  - 'Return'
+  - "Return"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **function** is a set of statements that are executed together when the function is called.
 Every function has a name, which is used to call the respective function.